fega/arduair/docs/build-an-Arduair-device.md

 ## Deploying your own copy of the server.

-In order to achieve that, you will need to install [Node.js](https://nodejs.org/es/), and download this repo.
+In order to achieve that, you will need to install [Node.js](https://nodejs.org/es/) and download this repo.

-After that you will need to install [Gulp]() globally with:
+After that you will need to install [Gulp](http://gulpjs.com/) globally with:

 ```
 $ npm install gulp -g
 ```

-And install the prtoject's dependencies
+And install the project's  dependencies

 ```
 $ cd src

 $ npm install
 ```
-And run the server with Gulp
+And run the server with.
 ```
 $ gulp
 ```

+by default, the server is connected to a mongoDB database hosted in [mlab](https://mlab.com/), this is going to change in the future, so I recommend  switch for your own database (with mlab is very easy.)